business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 What affects your commercial auto insurance rates?

-You can tell by the variation in average and median insurance costs that many factors affect policy pricing.
+You can tell by the variation in average insurance costs that many factors affect policy pricing.
 Just as with choosing any type of business insurance, you have to consider many variables about your business and the vehicle you’re insuring to get an accurate quote.

 These are some variables that affect commercial auto insurance rates: